A Comparison of Void-Finding Algorithms using Crossing Numbers

 While the aforementioned algorithms find voids geometrically, voids are expected to be dynamically unique structures \citep{Sheth04}.
 This dynamical information is not typically available in galaxy redshift surveys, but with simulations, it is possible to define voids relative to the dynamics of the matter within them.
-Cosmological simulations have been used to predict properties of voids \citep{Ricciardelli14,Hamaus14a} and forecast the cosmological constraining power of voids \citep{Pisani15}.
+Cosmological simulations have been used to predict properties of voids \citep{Ricciardelli14, Hamaus14a} and forecast the cosmological constraining power of voids \citep{Pisani15}.
 One method for identifying dynamical voids in simulations is the computation of the number of dimensions along which matter has gravitationally collapsed \citep{Falck12}.
 As described in Section~\ref{sec:origami}, voids are defined as regions undergoing no shell-crossing.

-In this work, we investigate the accuracy of void-finding algorithms in detecting dynamical void regions in the matter distribution from dark matter tracer information.
-We use an $N$-body simulation from the AbacusSummit simulation suite \citep{Maksimova21}, on which the ORIGAMI algorithm \citep{Falck12} is run to determine their crossing numbers --- the number of dimensions along which they have undergone shell-crossing (that is to say, the number of dimensions of gravitational collapse).
-Then, using the crossing numbers to classify particles as belonging to voids, walls, filaments, or clusters, we compare this classification with the voids found in the corresponding halo catalog identified by two different void-finding algorithms in the Void Analysis Software Toolkit \citep[VAST;][]{Douglass22}: VoidFinder and \Vsquared.
-This allows us to quantify the relative accuracy of these algorithms in detecting dynamically distinct regions dominated by low crossing numbers, of the large scale structure.
+In this work, we investigate the ability of geometrical void-finding algorithms to detect dynamical void regions.
+We apply the ORIGAMI algorithm \citep{Falck12} to an $N$-body simulation from the AbacusSummit simulation suite \citep{Maksimova21} to determine each dark matter particle's crossing number --- the number of dimensions along which it undergoes shell-crossing (the number of dimensions of gravitational collapse).
+Then, using the crossing numbers to classify particles as belonging to voids, walls, filaments, or clusters, we study the overlap of these categories with the voids found in the corresponding halo catalog identified by two different void-finding algorithms in the Void Analysis Software Toolkit \citep[VAST;][]{Douglass22}: VoidFinder and \Vsquared.
+This allows us to quantify the relative accuracy of these algorithms in detecting dynamically distinct regions, i.e. regions dominated by low crossing numbers, of the large scale structure.